Russia and Central Asia: Coexistence, Conquest, Convergence

 "Russia and Central Asia breaks ground for its relative fullness in treating the modern history of Russian-Central Asian interaction in all of its violent, productive, and cross-culturally intermingling ways.
 Such a book has been badly needed for decades by both scholars and students wanting to teach and learn about the Russian-Central Asian nexus that continues to constitute many aspects of the respective countries' cross-border relations in terms of politics, economics, and social relations.
 This well-written and accessible book will be the standard bearer for many years to come."Russell Zanca, Northeastern Illinois University

-- 2020 Central Eurasian Study Society Book Award in History and the Humanities
+- Short-listed - 2020 Central Eurasian Study Society Book Award in History and the Humanities